-Poland embraces the West amid Ukraine crisis after years of drifting away
+Poland embraces West amid Ukraine crisis after years of drifting away

 But on Friday, President Biden arrived in Poland and referred to Andrzej Duda, the country’s president, as a “brother” — praising him for “living up” to his obligations as a leader in responding to the humanitarian crisis resulting from Russia’s invasion of Ukraine.

-Biden’s two-day visit to Poland — which included stops in Rzeszów, in the southeast of the country, and Warsaw — underscores the rapidly-changing nature of the U.S.-Poland relationship, which has transformed into a close partnership in the face of Russia’s invasion of neighboring Ukraine.
+Biden’s two-day visit to Poland — which included stops in Rzeszow, in the southeast of the country, and Warsaw — underscores the rapidly changing nature of the U.S.-Poland relationship, which has transformed into a close partnership in the face of Russia’s invasion of neighboring Ukraine.

 Arriving at Poland’s Presidential Palace for a meeting with Duda on Saturday afternoon, Biden embraced the Polish leader and the two men beamed at the cameras as they shook hands and Biden placed his other hand on Duda’s shoulder.

-At the start of an expanded bilateral meeting, Duda said the relationship between the U.S. and Poland is “flourishing” and the bond was “strengthened immensely” by Biden’s visit.
+At the start of an expanded bilateral meeting, Duda said that the relationship between the United States and Poland is “flourishing” and that the bond was “strengthened immensely” by Biden’s visit.

 In his remarks, Biden emphasized United States’ enduring commitment to defending NATO member states, seeking to reassure the Polish people, who Duda said feel a “great sense of threat” because of Russia’s aggression.